What are managed funds and how do you invest in them?

 The benefits of managed funds

-- Diversification: Because you're pooling your money with other investors you can invest in multiple assets and company shares without paying an arm and a leg.
+- Diversification.
+Because you're pooling your money with other investors, you can invest in multiple assets and company shares without paying an arm and a leg.

-- Expert assistance: Dealing with investments can be difficult and daunting.
-When you opt for managed funds you have access to the advice and assistance of expert fund managers.
-These are the people who not only have the knowledge and expertise that can prove invaluable to investors, but also the time to dedicate to managing multiple assets.
+- Expert assistance.
+Dealing with investments can be difficult and daunting.
+When you opt for managed funds, you have access to the advice and assistance of expert fund managers.
+These are the people who not only have the knowledge and expertise that can prove invaluable to investors but also the time to dedicate to managing multiple assets.

-Are managed funds for you?
+Are managed funds a good idea for beginners?

 More guides on Finder

-How to buy shares for children
+How to buy Microsoft (MSFT) shares in Australia

 Ask an Expert